-A dedicated classroom teacher and colleague, Salzman has twice been voted Professor of the Year by Duke students and received two Blueprint Awards from the Law School for institutional service.
-He has lectured on environmental policy on every continent except Antarctica and served as a visiting professor at Columbia, Yale, Stanford, and Harvard (as both the Leo Gottlieb and Jeremiah Smith Visiting Professors) as well as at universities in Australia, Sweden, Israel, Portugal and Italy.
-He has given distinguished lectures at Florida State, Wyoming, Pace and Lewis & Clark, Dickinson, among others.
+A dedicated classroom teacher and colleague, Salzman was twice selected as Professor of the Year by Duke students.
+He frequently appears as a media commentator and has lectured on environmental policy on every continent.
+He has served as a visiting law professor at Columbia, Harvard, Stanford, and Yale as well as at universities in Australia, China, Israel, Italy, Portugal, and Sweden.

 An honors graduate of Yale College and Harvard University, Salzman was the first Harvard graduate to earn joint degrees in law and engineering and was named a Sheldon Fellow upon graduation.
 He has both government and private sector work experience.
 Prior to entering academia, he worked in Paris in the Environment Directorate of the Organization for Economic Cooperation and Development (OECD) and in London as the European Environmental Manager for Johnson Wax.
-His honors include election as a Fellow of the Royal Geographical Society, as well as appointments as a McMaster Fellow and Fulbright Senior Scholar in Australia, a Bren Fellow at the Bren School of Environment, UC Santa Barbara, a Gilbert White Fellow at Resources for the Future, and as a Bellagio Fellow at the Rockefeller Foundation.
+His honors include election as a Fellow of the Royal Geographical Society, as well as appointments as a McMaster Fellow and Fulbright Senior Scholar in Australia, a Gilbert White Fellow at Resources for the Future, and a Bellagio Fellow at the Rockefeller Foundation, among others.

-He has published four casebooks, including International Environmental Law and Policy, Foundation Press (with D. Zaelke and D. Hunter, 5th ed.
+He has published five casebooks, including International Environmental Law and Policy (with D. Zaelke and D. Hunter, 5th ed.
 2015), the leading casebook in the field with adoptions at over 200 schools.
-His articles have appeared in the California, Duke, NYU, Penn and Stanford Law Reviews, as well as other legal, scientific and popular journals.
-A national survey of environmental law professors has voted his work among the top articles of the year on six separate occasions.
-Salzman is active in the fields of practice and policy, serving as a Member of the Trade and Environment Policy Advisory Committee, a government-appointed body providing counsel to the EPA Administrator and U.S. Trade Representative on trade and environment issues, as well as advising several environmental non-profits.
+His articles have appeared in the UCLA, California, NYU, Penn, Duke and Stanford Law Reviews, as well as other legal, scientific and popular journals.
+A national survey of environmental law professors has voted his work among the top articles of the year on seven separate occasions.
+Salzman has been active in the fields of practice and policy, serving as a Member of the Trade and Environment Policy Advisory Committee and the National Drinking Water Advisory Committees, government-appointed bodies providing high-level counsel to the EPA Administrator, as well as advising several environmental non-profits.

-His most recent book, Drinking Water: A History, was praised as a “Recommended Read” by Scientific American and excerpted in Natural History.
-It is now in paperback and in its third printing.
+His most recent book, Drinking Water: A History, was praised as a “Recommended Read” by Scientific American and reviewed in the New York Times and Washington Post.
+It is now in paperback in its second edition.